elena-cav/d55-client/README.md

 - A user can visualise a list of all accounts and sort them by surname or account id
 - A user can edit name, surname and email fo each account

+### Error-handling

+- 404 on non-existent path/a path for a non-existent account

 ## Setup

 - Fork this repo